setiawanjoko/event-organizer/README.md

 - [x] `/organizers`
 - [ ] `/users`
 - [ ] `/user-affiliates`
-- [ ] `/events`
+- [x] `/events`
 - [ ] `/event-categories`
 - [ ] `/event-organizers`

 > [!WARNING]
-> All endpoint currently does not require any authentication or authorization
+> All endpoint currently does not require any authentication or authorization.

+> [!IMPORTANT]
+> Available endpoints may be changed to accomodate constraints.
+Please check commit message periodically.

 > [!NOTE]
 > This project is under development and may be abandoned at any moment.